 In both studies, the authors compute IRR only on a small subset of the data and in \textcite{klingerAreCampaignsGetting2023} only for the UK subset.
 We instead evaluate classification performance on the full datasets.

+It is important to note that the Klinger et al. (2023) dataset relies on single-coder annotations at the country level, and that reported intercoder reliability is based on a subset of the UK data.
+As a result, the benchmark does not provide a fully comparable estimate of human–human agreement across all languages and cases included in our evaluation.
+We therefore interpret the comparison conservatively: as an assessment of whether LLM classifications align with the available human-coded standard, rather than as a direct comparison between model performance and a fully established human benchmark based on identical double-coded data.

 For the LLM annotation, we apply two OpenAI models: gpt-4o-2024-08-06 and gpt-4o-mini-2024-07-18.
-(The Supplementary Material includes analysis using OpenAI's recently released gpt-4.1 models, said to feature improved instruction-following and context handling.
+(The Supplementary Material includes analysis using OpenAI's more recently released gpt-4.1 models, said to feature improved instruction-following and context handling.
 These show marginal improvements over GPT-4o.
-However, as the API costs outweighed these marginal performance gains, we retain GPT-4o for the main analysis.)
+However, as the API costs outweighed these marginal performance gains, we retain GPT-4o-mini for the main analysis.)
 These models show high performance and are easily scalable to large datasets.
-GPT-4o represented OpenAI\textquotesingle s most advanced general-purpose model at time of writing (excluding specialized reasoning models), while GPT-4o-mini offers a more cost-effective alternative with reduced number of parameters.
+GPT-4o represented OpenAI's most advanced general-purpose model at the time of analysis (excluding specialized reasoning models), while GPT-4o-mini offered a more cost-effective alternative with a reduced number of parameters.
 Temperature is set to 0 to ensure deterministic outputs and reproducibility.